Alo (Skins series 5): Synopsis

 Alo goes to Nick's house, where he is continuing the party from earlier, as his father is gone for the week.
 He sits on a couch with Mini, and starts to cry.
 She comforts him, and as he leaves he smiles and says that she's "alright" leaving a possible love interest for both of them.
 Franky, meanwhile, wanders upstairs to discover Liv and Matty having sex in the bathroom.
 She leaves with tears in her eyes, and Matty sees this, though he doesn't mention it to Liv.
 Alo goes to Rich's house, where Rich confesses that he has had sex with Grace.
 Rich is exuberant about growing up, which prompts Alo to leave without telling him what is wrong.
 Alo goes to the hospital, where he sees the farmhand and Rags.
 The farmhand tells him that his father is fine, but he had known about getting worse; he hadn't told Alo because he didn't want him to worry.
-When Alo returns home, he receives the usual harsh response from his mother, but stands up for himself and pledges to her that he will try harder and "grow up," but demands that she makes an effort too, as she is too domineering and controlling.
+When Alo returns home, he receives the usual harsh response from his mother, but stands up for himself and pledges to her that he will try harder and "grow up," but demands that she makes an effort too and should be less mean, as she is too domineering and controlling.
 This encounter moves her to tears.
 On the farm, Alo ties a rope around the stubborn rock and hooks it to the tractor, where he tries to pull it out of the ground.
 His father appears and coaches him, and then says, "Nice one, mate."
 Alo replies with "Nice one, dad," hinting that their relationship will be fine.